gragusa/Divergences.jl/README.md

 [![codecov](https://codecov.io/gh/gragusa/Divergences.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/gragusa/Divergences.jl)

-`Divergences.jl` is a Julia package that makes it easy to evaluate divergence measures between two vectors.
-The package allows calculating the *gradient*  and the diagonal of the *Hessian* of several divergences.
-These divergences are used to good effect by the  [MomentBasedEstimators](http://github.com/gragusa/MomentBasedEstimators.jl/git) package.
+`Divergences.jl` is a Julia package that makes evaluating divergence measures between two vectors easy.
+The package allows for calculating the *gradient*  and the diagonal of the *Hessian* of several divergences.

 ## Supported divergences